Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 Either:

-* Select Automatic Deployment from the Heroku app.
+* Select Automatic Deployment from the Heroku app / You Can also Manual deploy.

 Or: